CanUnesi/QMK-on-K6/README.md

 # Installing QMK on Keyhcron K6 RGB on Win10 for Dummies
 This guide will walk you through on installing QMK on a Keychron K6 RGB keyboard.
-Even though repos exist for C1, K4 and K8, this guide will only cover the K6 RGB model with a SN32F24x MCU.
+Even though repos exist for other models and the white backlit version, this guide will only cover the K6 RGB model with a SN32F24x MCU.

+You can follow these steps for other supported RGB boards, the difference in the steps for the other models lie in the location of the boot pins and the folders associated with the corresponding models.
+Some models, such as K4, will have their boot pins right under the spacebar and will require only the removal of the keycap rather than a full disassembly.
+White backlit K6 has a different MCU and isn't covered by this guide yet.

 **There is a small chance that you may brick your keyboard in the flashing process**, continue at your own risk.
 Use an appropriate cable, make sure you won’t lose power during flashing and follow the steps carefully.